KJZZ’s Managing Editor Al Macias is part of an elite class of trusted, veteran journalists who have covered Arizona news for more than 30 years.

 “We only have a handful of news networks in this country and this is the first of its kind serving the Southwest,” said Macias.
 “It takes time, planning and a solid team of journalists who know how to investigate the issues, listen and ask the right questions.
 We have that sturdy foundation in place.”

 Macias, who has an extensive television background, is helping Fronteras reporters disseminate reports using a multi-media platform that includes radio, web, video and social media tools to engage listeners across the globe.
 “We’re lucky to be living in a digital age in which that’s possible.
 This is an exciting time in journalism and I’m glad to be in the middle of this change,” said Macias.

-Al Macias (Phoenix) is a veteran journalist with more than 30 years of experience in broadcast news reporting, production and management.
-He was part of the management team that launched the KNXV newsroom in 1994 and oversaw its growth from a staff of 20 to more than 60 in less than a year.
-He also served in multiple management roles at KPNX-TV from 1981-1994 and as an assignment editor and manager for KTVK, both in Phoenix.
+He also is no stranger to building a news team from the ground up.
+Macias was part of the management team that launched the KNXV newsroom in 1994 and oversaw its growth from a staff of twenty to more than sixty in less than a year.
+Additionally, he served in managerial roles at KPNX from 1981-1994 and as an assignment editor and manager for KTVK.